 4. Put Your Router in a Central, Elevated Area

-Your router may be placed in a spot which isn’t optimal.
+Your router may be placed in a spot that isn’t optimal.
 Place it in a central location to ensure that the signal goes as widely as possible.
 Radio waves spread outwards and downwards from the source so it is also best to place the router on an elevated surface.
 Before you get a new router or sign up for a new plan, try this simple method to speed up your Internet connection.

 5. Make Your Wi-Fi Faster by Removing Obstructions